HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Python Environment VScode Syntax

 ```
+# Select location to store your virtual environment: File -> Folder
 pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.
 pip install -r requirements.txt # Installs all the packages from requirements.txt
 pip install pipreqs --force# Genereate requirements.txt file with only a few selected packages.
 You need to import the packages you want to include first.
 python -m venv myenv # Creating new environment: .venv can be change to the name you want the new virtual environment to be.
-myenv\Scripts\activate # to activate this new virtual environment.
+# Run the activate.bat file to activate.

 ```